 A home modification adapts a living space so that occupants can live safely, perform tasks better, and live independently, despite their physical limitations.
 A home modification can be as simple as adding a grab bar in the bathroom or can involve extensive structural changes like replacing a stairway with a wheelchair ramp.

 Older people are often in particular need of home modifications.
 The majority of seniors live in homes that were built long before architects and builders thought about designing spaces that are accessible and livable for everyone.
-Stairs and narrow doorways might have worked when a homeowner was 30 but, at age 80, those things can pose a hazard.
+Stairs and narrow doorways might have worked when a homeowner was 30 but, for seniors, those things can pose a hazard.
 Problematic house design can force many elder homeowners to leave their homes -- due to the danger of falling in the shower or bathtub, difficulty preparing meals when cabinets are out of reach, or inability to take the stairs to get to a bedroom on the second floor.

 Go through each room with an eye towards the following: